sellersd/AlgebraPlans/docs/resources/standards.md

 10. Create equations in two or more variables to represent relationships between quantities in context; graph equations on coordinate axes with labels and scales and use them to make predictions.
 Limit to contexts arising from linear, quadratic, exponential, absolute value, and linear piecewise functions.

 11. Given a relation defined by an equation in two variables, identify the graph of the relation as the set of all its solutions plotted in the coordinate plane.
 Note: The graph of a relation often forms a curve (which could be a line).

-12. Explain why the x-coordinates of the points where the graphs of the equations y = f(x) and y = g(x) intersect are the solutions of the equation f(x) = g(x).
+12. Explain why the x-coordinates of the points where the graphs of the equations $y = f(x)$ and $y = g(x)$ intersect are the solutions of the equation $f(x) = g(x)$.
     a.
 Find the approximate solutions of an equation graphically, using tables of values, or finding successive approximations, using technology where appropriate.
-Note: Include cases where f(x) is a linear, quadratic, exponential, or absolute value function and g(x) is constant or linear.
+Note: Include cases where $f(x)$ is a linear, quadratic, exponential, or absolute value function and $g(x)$ is constant or linear.

 13. Select an appropriate method to solve a quadratic equation in one variable.
     a.
-Use the method of completing the square to transform any quadratic equation in x into an equation of the form (x – p)2 = q that has the same solutions.
+Use the method of completing the square to transform any quadratic equation in x into an equation of the form $(x – p)^{2} = q$ that has the same solutions.
 Explain how the quadratic formula is derived from this form.
     b.
-Solve quadratic equations by inspection (such as x2 = 49), taking square roots, completing the square, the quadratic formula, and factoring, as appropriate to the initial form of the equation, and recognize that some solutions may not be real.
+Solve quadratic equations by inspection (such as $x^{2} = 49$), taking square roots, completing the square, the quadratic formula, and factoring, as appropriate to the initial form of the equation, and recognize that some solutions may not be real.

 ---